 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 Maple Rosemary Chicken is a delicious 1-pan dinner that only takes 10 minutes of prep time.
-Perfect for Paleo, Keto, AIP, Gluten-free and GAPS, this meal is great for any weeknight, yet good enough to serve to guests.
+Perfect for Paleo, Keto, AIP, Gluten-free, Low FODMAP and GAPS, this meal is great for any weeknight, yet good enough to serve to guests.

 AND IT ONLY TAKES 10 MINUTES TO MAKE!